The current lake level is 79′ feet down. Rains around the holidays brought the lake level up 50 feet so far and lots of

 - NO LAKE SPEED RESTRICTIONS NEAR HOMES

-The DAM has been only letting out 25% of the normal flow this summer.
+In 2022, the DAM let out only 25% of the normal flow.
 This made a BIG difference in the lake level for the Summer and Fall.
-As a result, it will not drop as low as it did last year.
-Estimates are that it will stay about 40 feet above last year’s low.
-This 40′ increase will also help 2023 as we hope for a full lake.
+It also has us starting 2023 at a higher level than last year.
 Although the lake last year was great still out in the main channels, the lake level impacts some of the access especially up some of the fingers of the lake.
 The boat ramp near our homes never closed in 2022.

 If you are familiar with Shasta Lake, you know that at these levels, it may look low when you are up one of the fingers but in general, when you are in the larger main parts of the lake your boating experience is impacted very little.
 There is still more water than you will need or want for a week long stay.
 At 120′ down, the lake has still 200 miles of shoreline and is larger than most lakes in California when they are full.
 Even at 200′ feet down, there are boat ramps, open marinas and boat rentals.
-The low in 2022 is expected to be around 145-150′ in the fall.
+The lake is now on its way up. 🙂

 FOLLOW US ON INSTAGRAM OR FACEBOOK FOR DAILY UPDATES an LOTS OF PHOTOS

 THE BOAT RAMP HAS BEEN OPEN ALL YEAR.